 The Common Fund

-- The Common Fund leaflet - this simple guide is ideal to share at a PCC meeting, with a home group, or perhaps as part of a whole church discussion about financial contributions to the local church and the wider diocesan family
+- The Common Fund - A quick guide - this simple guide offers a quick overview of what the Common Fund is, as well as how Parish Offers contribute to it.
+It is ideal to share at a PCC meeting, with a home group, or perhaps as part of a whole church discussion about financial contributions to the local church and the wider diocesan family

 - Animation - Parish Share and Common Fund explained - Watch and share this animation which explains how mission and ministry across the Diocese are supported through parish contributions.